Simon Goodwin: Captaincy (2008–2010)

 In early December 2007, Goodwin was named the captain for Adelaide for the 2008 football season.
 This coincided with a move into the forward line to allow the club's young midfielders to gain experience and bolster a struggling attack.
 The move paid dividends with Goodwin enjoying a career-best seven-goal haul in Adelaide's crushing Round 2 victory over the West Coast Eagles.
 In later matches, Goodwin was rotated between the forward and back half, increasingly the latter in order to allow young forwards to stake their claims for a permanent spot.

 In Round 15, 2009, Goodwin played his 250th game.
 The Adelaide Crows celebrated by defeating Fremantle by 117 points, 19.16 (130) to 1.7 (13), shattering a number of records in doing so.

 Retirement

 On 25 May 2010, Goodwin announced he would retire at the conclusion of the 2010 AFL season.

 International rules

 Goodwin served as the Australia international rules football team's goalkeeper for the 2004 International Rules Series.

 Coaching career

 Essendon Football Club

 On 30 September 2010, Goodwin announced his appointment as assistant coach at Essendon Football Club.
-On 27 August 2013, it was announced that Goodwin would take over as Essendon's caretaker senior coach for the final round of the 2013 season, following the 12-month suspension handed to James Hird as a result of the Essendon supplements saga.
+He briefly took over as Essendon's caretaker senior coach for the final round of the 2013 season, following the 12-month suspension handed to James Hird as a result of the Essendon supplements saga.
 In his only game at the helm, Essendon lost to Richmond by 39 points.

 On 10 October 2013, Goodwin was promoted to the role of senior assistant coach for the 2014 season, following Mark Thompson's appointment as interim senior coach for the period of Hird's suspension.